 Over 35,000 humpback whales pass through the waters each year as they migrate to warmer waters up north to breed.
 From September to December, you might see the whales with newly born calves in the waters around Rottnest.
 The shallows are used like a nursery to build up strength before the trip back to colder waters.

 There are a number of reptiles on the island, including the royally named King Skink, a dark, thick lizard that likes to slowly go his way over rocks and through the scrub – we saw two!
-There are also dugite snakes, a dark brown, slim snek that will often be seen in summer sunning themselves on the road.
-These danger-noodles are venomous but are not aggressive and prefer to get out of your way.
-Do as the locals do and walk loudly through scrub or rocks to let the slinky know you’re coming.
+There are also dugite snakes, a dark brown danger noodle that will often be seen in summer sunning themselves on the road.
+These nope-ropes are venomous but are not aggressive and prefer to get out of your way.
+Do as the locals do and walk loudly through scrub or rocks to let Mr Snek know you’re coming.

 You’ll also find frogs, bats, dolphins, rays and a whole heap of birds (a perfect place for twitchers).
 Keep an eye out for Rainbow Bee-Eaters, Rock Parrots, Red-Capped Robins and even Peacocks!
-(Obv not a native species.)
+(Obv that last one is not a native species.)

 But I know what you really want to see!

 The island, was given the name of Rottnest by Dutch explorer Willem de Vlamingh in 1696.
 He thought they were weird rats and so named the island Rottenest, or Rat’s Nest in Dutch.

 Quokkas used to proliferate the whole of south-west Western Australia, but due to development and invasive species, the mainland population has dwindled dramatically to just a few small pockets.
 But on Rottnest, with its lack of predators, the quokkas have found a little paradise.
 It’s been estimated that around 10,000-12,000 quokkas live on the island!